machacks02/dankMemerHack/README.md

 ## Step 4:

-- Go back to the discord developer website you were at earlier and go to 'General Information', right above 'OAuth2'.
-Here see where it says your 'Client secret', click reveal and then copy it.
+- Go back to the discord developer website you were at earlier and go to 'Bot', right below 'OAuth2'.
+Here see where it says your 'Bot token', click reveal and then copy it.

-- Go to the file called `config.json`, open it, and where it says `"PUT YOUR APPLICATIONS TOKEN INSIDE THE QUOTATION MARKS"`, replace it with the text you copied earlier, but make sure to surround it with quotation marks like these: `""`
+- Go to the file called `config.json`, open it, and where it says `"PUT YOUR BOT TOKEN INSIDE THE QUOTATION MARKS"`, replace it with the text you copied earlier, but make sure to surround it with quotation marks like these: `""`

-**And now your done!**
+**And now you're done!**

 > Simply run the main.py file, and then after run the pythonKeyboardController.py file.
 Be sure to do it in this order, because the second file controls your keyboard and makes > it difficult to run the main.py file.
 Now you can leave your computer running with discord open and it will continuously send the messages!